zuiderkwast/simpleton/lsrc/ROADMAP.md

 * Infer the last access of every variable [DONE]
 * Consistent discard of variables in unused branches, if-then-else [DONE]
 * Type assertions for concatenations in expressions [DONE]
-* Documentation of the language and the implementation so far
+* Documentation of the language and the implementation so far [DONE]
 * Fix the directory structure and create repository [DONE]

 Milestone 2: Logic operations